How to calculate extension

 Note: It is important to perform multiple trials and calculate the average value of extension to obtain accurate results.
 Additionally, ensure that the measurements are taken with precision and the object is stretched within its elastic limit to prevent permanent deformation.

-See also How to get a narcissist to chase you
+See also How to draw a vaguna

 Determine Initial Length